 Companies with a dominant shareholder must be particularly aware of the need to hear the voices of and protect the interests of minority shareholders and must therefore consider whether it is necessary to put in place contractual arrangements such as a relationship agreement.

 The Board is aware of the need to protect the interests of minority shareholders, and balancing these interests with those of any more substantial shareholders.

-The Board consists of the Chairman, the Managing Director and three non-executive directors.
-Board meetings are held at least five times a year, with seven held from August 2013 to July 2014.
+The Board consists of the Chairman, the Chief Executive and two non-executive directors.
+Board meetings are held at least five times a year.

 Good governance includes the board considering the company's impact on society, the community and the environment.

 Every company should consider its corporate social responsibilities (CSR).
 Any CSR policy should include narrative on social and environmental issues and should show how these are integrated into the company's strategy.
 Integrating CSR into strategy will help create long term value and reduce risk to shareholders and other stakeholders.

 The Directors are aware of the impact the business activities have on the communities in which the Group's businesses operate particularly in the small remote community in the Falkland Islands and also the importance of the ferry business to the population of Gosport.

 The Group's responsibilities to stakeholders including staff, suppliers and customers and wider society are also recognised.

 The environmental impact of the Group's activities is carefully considered and the maintenance of high environmental standards is a key priority.

 There is a direct cost of delivering effective corporate governance.
 It is therefore vital to adopt effective and proportionate governance arrangements.
 The company should benefit from clear and efficient decision making processes.